Corset Detective

 The Girdles' Story #1

-Firstly, regard the collection of girdles on the left.
+Firstly, regard the collection of girdles on the right.
 They came from the estate of an elderly American lady.
 They are all conventional long-leg panty-girdles.
 Some are worn and some are new and most are still available in the shops today.
 They are quite unexceptional and probably resemble the underpinnings of another million elderly women in America with one exception -- and that is the girdle in the middle!
 It came from the same estate but is far older (look at the metal zip and the real satin panels).
 It stands alone as a beacon of quality in a sea of mediocrity.
 This is definitely not on sale today, so why is it there?
 All the other girdles speak of a regular replacement of worn items by new ones.
 There are blacks for evening, whites for Church and beige for normal use.
 I suspect this old friend was a true favourite.
 Of a strength and quality unknown today, it became the girdle for 'best' use, albeit someway past its prime. |

 Women have little sentiment about their underwear (usually it's the opposite) but in this case, the girdle was simply too effective and well-made to discard. |